All guides

 Conclusion: three steps to never worry again

 Generate, store, enable 2FA.
 That's the whole system.
 Open the Password Generator right now, install a password manager before you close this tab, and turn on 2FA on your email tonight.
+Future you — the one who doesn't have to deal with a hacked account — will thank you.

 Ready to put this into action?